toss/granite/docs/guides/quick-start/deploy-your-app.md

 > **✅ Success indicator:** You see built bundles, with sizes under 300KB each

-## 2: Install Granite Forge CLI
+## 2. Install Granite Forge CLI

-Install the deployment tool to upload your bundles to AWS:
+Next, install the Granite Forge CLI - this tool helps you deploy your bundles to AWS:

 ::: code-group